dennislee928/dennis-s-note-vault/ietls sprint/Untitled.md

 > whereas others mainly get information from social media and online platforms.
 > **Compare the advantages of these two sources and state your own preference.**

+It has long been discussed that whether media press in

 ---

 ## 🟠 Part 2 — Type 4：Cause & Effect（原因＋影響）6 題